DeathMaster001/Scooby-Doo-Unmasked-Lua-Scripts/readme.md

 # Scooby-Doo!
 Unmasked Lua Tool
 A repository of Lua scripts made specifically for the GameCube game Scooby-Doo!
 Unmasked (G5DE78).
 Intended to be used by speedrunners, glitch hunters and TAS creators.
+Scripts written for use with SwareJonge's Dolphin Lua Core emulator which can be found [here](https://github.com/SwareJonge/Dolphin-Lua-Core).

 ## Planned Features (All Toggleable)
 - Stats (Health, Total Health, Mubber, Level Name's)